Redirect the requesting user-agent to the given absolute or relative url.

 - As of Sails v1.x, for HTTP requests, res.redirect() does not respect the status code established by

 res.redirect(), Sails sends a response with status code 302, indicating a temporary redirect.
 This instructs the user-agent to send a new request to the indicated URL.
 There is no way to force a user-agent to follow redirects, but most clients play nicely.

 - In general, you should not need to use

 res.redirect()if a request "wants JSON" (i.e.

-- The Sails socket client does not follow redirects, so if an action is called via a websocket request using (for example)
+- If a request originated from the Sails socket client, it always "wants JSON".
+Thus the Sails socket client does not follow redirects, so if an action is called via a WebSocket request using (for example)

-io.socket.get(), it will simply receive a 302 status code and a header indicating the location of the desired resource.
-It’s up to the client-side code to decide how to handle redirects for websocket requests.
+io.socket.get(), it will simply receive the appropriate status code and a "Location" header indicating the location of the desired resource.
+It’s up to the client-side code to decide how to handle redirects for WebSocket requests.